|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 I have already mentioned that the power factor (and phase shift) varies according to load, and this (although mildly interesting) is not of any real consequence to most of us.

 A very interesting phenomenon exists when we draw current from the secondary.
 Since the primary current increases to supply the load, we would expect that the magnetic flux in the core would also increase (more amps, same number of turns, more flux).
 In fact, the flux density decreases!
 In a perfect transformer with no copper loss, the flux would remain the same - the extra current supplies the secondary only.
 In a real transformer, as the current is increased, the losses increase proportionally, and there is slightly less primary voltage (due to the copper resistance), so flux at full load is lower than at no load.
-It's worth making a bit of noise about this, as it is widely misunderstood ...
+It's worth making a bit of noise about this, as it is widely misunderstood.
+Although already pointed out at the beginning, it's so important that I'll state it again ...

 The flux density in a transformer is greatest at no load, and it decreases as load is increased.

 It's also important to understand another interesting fact about mains transformers.
 We tend to imagine that the inductance is important - after all, that's what stops a transformer from drawing 10A or more from the mains at idle.
 In reality, inductance is not normally a design parameter, but is simply the result of getting the turns per volt figure right.
+Inductance is also a nebulous figure, and the value is not constant, but varies (or at least appears to vary) depending on conditions.
 When you have the right number of primary turns, the inductance pretty much looks after itself.
 A quick calculation will demonstrate what I mean.

 Let's assume a 600VA toroidal transformer, having a measured inductance of 52H at 50Hz.
 The formula for inductance tells us that the magnetising current will be ...